-The Emergency Loan Fund is administered by the Acting Dean of Students or a designee.
+The Emergency Loan Fund is administered by the Dean of Students or a designee.
 Students with academic-related emergency financial needs may borrow up to \$150 per term from this fund on a short-term basis.
 Students can pick up a loan application in the Student Life Office.
 Loan requests typically take 24-48 hours to process.
 Loans are available during the academic year only.

-Field Work Term Office
+Field Work Term and Career Development Office

-This year, Field Work Term (FWT) begins on January 2 and ends February 16, 2007.
+This year, Field Work Term (FWT) begins on January 2 and ends February 15, 2008.
 FWT has historically been a central part of Bennington's educational program, taking place during January and February of each year.
-During this time all academic classes are suspended, allowing students the opportunity to travel off campus and to explore professional interest and/or to diversify their work experiences.
+During this time all academic classes are suspended, allowing students the opportunity to travel off campus and to explore professional interests and/or to diversify their work experiences.
 Although FWT experiences vary in form and focus, specific program requirements must be met.
-For a complete listing of FWT requirements see Field Work Term requirements on page 4 and in the FWT Handbook.
+For a complete listing of FWT requirements see Field Work Term requirements on page18.

-The FWT Office handles all administrative aspects of FWT.
-In addition, the FWT Office provides job search support for FWT, summer, and postgraduation employment.
-Student support services and resources provided by the FWT Office are highlighted below.
+The FWTCD Office handles all administrative aspects of FWT.
+In addition, the FWTCD Office provides job search support for FWT, summer, and postgraduation employment.
+Student support services and resources provided by the FWTCD Office are highlighted below.